alx2009/K197Display/README.md

 - in temperature mode the temperature of the cold joint is also shown (this is measwured with the AVR internal temperature sensor).
 The accuracy is limited by the accuracy of the AVR temperature sensor, around 3C according to the data sheet.
 - at the bottom of the "Options" menu a "Show log" option shows a window with the latest debug output (useful for troubleshooting issues that only happen when Serial is turned off, e.g. BT module detection problems)
 - An additional "statistics" display mode is available when the option to repurpose STO and RCL is enabled in the options menu.
 In this mode in addition to the instantaneous value the average, minimum and maximum value is displayed.
 Holding the STO button alternates between "normal" and "statistics" mode.
 Not all annunciators are available in statistics mode.
 The statistics themselves are not affected from the display mode switch, but they are reset whenever the measurement conditions change  (including for example range switch, REL state, AC button, etc.).
+- clicking the "STO" buttonholds the value currently displayed (when the option to repurpose STO and RCL is enabled in the options menu).
+Hold mode is only available in "normal" and "statistics" display mode.
+Changing display mode cancel the holding.
+Holding only affects what is displayed, internally statistics are continuosly updated and logging to bluetooth is not affected.
+A second click exit hold.

 Keyboard:
 ---------
 compared to the original K197, the use of the the pushbuttons on the front panel changes as follows:
 - Holding the REL button will enter the Options menu
+- double click of the REL button resets the statistics (but otherwise does not affect the reference value)
-- Normal STO and RCL functions can be disabled from the options menu
+- Normal STO and RCL functions can be disabled from the options menu.
+When disabled, the buttons are repurposed as follows:
+  - clicking the STO button once hold the currently displayed measurement when in normal or statistics mode.
+A second click returns to continuos updates.
   - Holding the STO button alternates between "normal" and "statistics" display (when repurposing of STO and RCL is enabled)
-- double click of the REL button resets the statistics (but otherwise does not affect the reference value)

 When the Options menu is shown, the buttons are used to navigate the menu as follows:
 REL = up (hold to exit the menu)